 Planked Salmon on the grill is one of the easiest and most flavourful ways to cook it.
-Although cedar planks are used frequently, I also like to plank salmon on alder; I love the crisp woodsy, smoky flavour that it gives to the planked salmon, which is wild sockeye from right here in beautiful BC.
-Whatever salmon is fresh and available to you will work in this recipe, and you can plank on cedar, too, or any other wood.
+Although cedar planks are used frequently, I also like to plank salmon on alder.
+I love the crisp woodsy, smoky flavour that it gives to the planked salmon, which, for us, is wild sockeye from right here in beautiful BC.
+But, whatever salmon is fresh and available to you will work in this recipe, and you can plank on applewood, too, and many other woods.

-The planking experience has several important steps.
-Your planks can be cedar, alder, maple, or any wood that can withstand some high heat.
-(I have used apple wood, and you can use any orchard wood, it will add it’s own flavour to your fish, which is a bonus of the planking method.
+Your wood planks can be cedar, alder, maple, or any other wood that is able to withstand some high heat.
+I have used apple wood, and you can use any orchard wood.
+Each wood will add it's own subtle flavour to your fish, which is a bonus of the planking method.
 Just be sure that your cooking planks are untreated natural wood.
 Cooking planks that are intended just for this purpose are inexpensive and easy to find.

 Turn your grill on to high, and let it heat while you prep your salmon.
 Have a spray bottle filled with water on hand for any flare ups.

 Remove your plank from it's soaking water.
 Pat the salmon fillet dry with paper towels.
 Rub the fillet all over with olive oil and sprinkle with salt, pepper, and Old Bay seasoning or whatever other seasonings you like.
-(Montreal Grill Salmon is also a good one) Fresh chopped dill is really nice for this recipe, and you can top the fillet with lemon slices for another layer of flavour.
+Fresh chopped dill is really nice for this recipe, and you can top the fillet with lemon slices for another layer of flavour.
 Place the fillet, skin side down, on the soaked plank.

 Lemon Dill Aioli